red-list-ecosystem/typology-web-update-content/README.md

 The script is located in the [python/](python/) folder.

 ## Scripts for exporting from database

+Over the time, we have used several scripts to read the current version of the content from the database and produce output documents for different applications.

 ### Export content for typology website

-We have an R script for exporting from the postgresql database to the local repository.
+We have an R script for exporting from the postgresql database to the local copy of the repository.

 #### Biome descriptions